AC Repair Advice • Updated May 2026

 4. Warm Air Instead of Cool

 When your air conditioner struggles to cool your home, a failing capacitor might be the culprit.
-The capacitor’s inability to maintain motor operation can prevent the compressor from running at full capacity, resulting in warm air blowing through your vents.
-If you notice your HVAC system is underperforming despite normal settings, it’s wise to inspect the capacitor.
+The capacitor's inability to maintain motor operation can prevent the compressor from running at full capacity, resulting in warm air blowing through your vents.
+If you notice your HVAC system is underperforming despite normal settings, it is wise to inspect the capacitor.

 5. Oil Leaking from the Capacitor